advertisement

 Prioritizing My Mental Health Over Politics

 I cheered my friends on as they went on the Women’s March.
-I didn’t go because loud, rowdy crowds trigger intense anxiety and panic.
+I didn’t go because loud, rowdy crowds trigger intense anxiety and panic for me.
 Then I broke down.
 Shortly after my meltdown, I had my husband, Tom, drive me to the emergency room because I felt suicidal.
 I was so unstable I had to quit one of my jobs.
-From the ER, I was admitted to an Intensive Outpatient Program (IOP), in which I went to classes and group therapy but didn’t stay overnight like I did when I was a patient in a psychiatric ward years earlier.
+From the emergency room, I was admitted to an intensive outpatient program (IOP), in which I went to classes and group therapy but didn’t stay overnight like I did when I was a patient in a psychiatric ward years earlier.

 My Mental Health Is More Important to Me Than Politics, But I’m Still Going to Vote